 B Basic Statistical Concepts

-Understanding data is the cornerstone of effective decision-making in any quality improvement context.
-While this chapter is not intended as a comprehensive statistical tutorial, it introduces key concepts related to data types, basic statistical summaries, and visualisation techniques that support meaningful application of appropriate SPC charts and help ensure that valid data-driven conclusions can be drawn.
+Understanding data is the foundation of effective decision-making in quality improvement.
+While this chapter is not intended as a comprehensive statistics course, it introduces key concepts related to data types, summarisation, and visualisation.

 B.1 Data types